 Several established hotels, restaurants and retail outlets you encounter during your travels will accept your international credit card.
 That card offers many of the same features as a standard version and can also be used at ATM machines.
 Thus, no matter where you are, you can get cash from your bank account.
 You can also check your account balance from an ATM, so you can keep track of your spending and make sure you’re sticking to your budget.

 Credit Card Foreign Transaction Fees

-Foreign transaction fees are charged on different types of transactions, including withdrawing money from ATM machines, reserving hotel rooms or even booking your airline flights.
-The terms and conditions for foreign transaction fees are usually included in the fine print of your credit card cardholders agreement.
-Make sure you review your agreement so you understand all rates and fees before using your card for purchases abroad.
+Foreign transaction fees can be charged on different types of transactions, including withdrawing money from ATM machines, reserving hotel rooms, or even booking your flights.
+The terms and conditions that apply to foreign transaction fees are usually included in the fine print of your international credit card’s cardholder agreement.
+So, make sure you review this information and are fully aware of the terms before using your card for purchases.

 The International Chip and PIN

 The international chip and PIN are part of a system being integrated into a number of credit cards.
 Many foreign merchants no longer accept standard magnetic strip credit cards, claiming they’re unsafe and outdated.
 The point of an international chip and pin is so that you won’t end up at an unattended kiosk unable to use the card because it requires a PIN to complete your transaction.
 This specifically applies to retailers in Europe.

 Top 4 Brands of International Credit Cards